 The Company is subject to risks and uncertainties common to early, commercial-stage companies in the biopharmaceutical industry and global health, societal, economic and market conditions, including from the impact from the coronavirus disease 2019 ("COVID-19") pandemic.
 While the U.S. Food and Drug Administration (the "FDA"), approved the supplemental Biologics License Application ("sBLA") for ARCALYST® (rilonacept) for the treatment of recurrent pericarditis and reduction in risk of recurrence in adults and children 12 years of age and older in March 2021, the Company has limited experience obtaining regulatory approvals.
-There can be no assurance that the Company's research and development of its current or future product candidates will be successfully completed, that adequate protection for the Company's technology will be obtained or maintained, that any current or future product candidates will obtain necessary government regulatory approval or that ARCALYST or any of the Company's current or future product candidates, if approved, will be commercially viable.
-Upon approval from the FDA of ARCALYST for the treatment of recurrent pericarditis and reduction in risk of recurrence, the Company also assumed the sales and distribution of ARCALYST for the previously approved indications for the treatment of Cryopyrin-Associated Periodic Syndromes ("CAPS"), including Familial Cold Autoinflammatory Syndrome and Muckle-Wells Syndrome, and for the maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist ("DIRA") in adults and children 12 years of age and older in the United States and will evenly split profits on all sales with Regeneron, Inc. ("Regeneron"), where profits are determined after deducting certain commercialization expenses subject to specified limits, from ARCALYST sales.
-The Company has limited experience conducting sales and marketing activities for therapeutic products, and as a result it may never be able to successfully commercialize ARCALYST or any other marketable product in the future.
+There can be no assurance that the Company's research and development of its current or future product candidates will be successfully completed, that adequate protection for the Company's technology will be obtained or maintained, that any current or future product candidates will obtain necessary government regulatory approval, that ARCALYST will continue to be commercially viable, or that any of the Company's current or future product candidates, if approved, will be commercially viable.
+Upon approval from the FDA of ARCALYST for the treatment of recurrent pericarditis and reduction in risk of recurrence, the Company also assumed the sales and distribution of ARCALYST for the previously approved indications for the treatment of Cryopyrin-Associated Periodic Syndromes ("CAPS"), including Familial Cold Autoinflammatory Syndrome and Muckle-Wells Syndrome, and for the maintenance of remission of Deficiency of Interleukin-1 Receptor Antagonist ("DIRA") in adults and children 12 years of age and older in the United States and will evenly split profits on all sales with Regeneron Pharmaceuticals, Inc. ("Regeneron"), where profits are determined after deducting certain commercialization expenses subject to specified limits, from ARCALYST sales.
+The Company has limited experience conducting sales and marketing activities for therapeutic products, and as a result it may not be able to sustain the commercialization of ARCALYST or successfully commercialize any of its other marketable products in the future.
 Furthermore, the Company operates in an environment of rapid technological innovation and substantial competition from pharmaceutical and biotechnology companies.
 In addition, the Company is dependent upon the services of its employees, consultants and other third parties, including CROs, and CMOs for the development and manufacture of its products and product candidates, respectively.
 Even if the Company's current and future product development efforts are successful, it is uncertain when, if ever, the Company will realize significant revenue from product sales or be profitable.